The Children of Odin is the best, most powerful recounting of the Norse myths by the master storyteller, Padraic Colum.

 Padraic Colum, award winning author, poet and dramatist was part of the Irish literary revival before coming to live in America.
 Willy Pagany worked on many of Colums' books, complementing them with numerous elegant line drawings and illustrations.

-This edition has been freshly typeset and edited for clarity, with footnotes added for unusual words the contemporary child might not know.
+This edition has been freshly typeset and edited for a modern ease of read and clarity, with footnotes added for unusual words the contemporary child might not know (but will after reading this book!).
 A brief biography is included in the back, telling of Colum's life in Ireland and his arrival in the land of hope, America.